-In addition to the user authentication provided by Zendesk, you can also use single sign-on, which authenticates your users outside of Zendesk.
-There are two types: social and business single sign-on, and enterprise single sign-on.
+In addition to the user authentication provided by Zendesk, you can also use single sign-on to authenticate your users outside of Zendesk.
+There are three types of SSO: social account, business account, and enterprise.

-Social and business single sign-on are additional sign-in options that you can provide for your customers convenience.
-For example, you can make the Facebook, Google, and Twitter logins available on your Help Center sign-in page.
-Your customers can then sign in with their Zendesk account or with one of their social or business accounts.
+Social and business account single sign-on are additional sign-in options you can provide for your users' convenience.
+You can make these logins available on your Help Center sign-in page, so users can either authenticate with their Zendesk Support account or a social or business account.

-The steps for adding social and business single sign-on to your login page are described in Enabling social and business single sign-on.
+For instructions on adding social and business account single sign-on to your login page, see Enabling social and business account single sign-on.

 Enterprise single sign-on

-Enterprise single sign-on is different than social and business single sign-on.
+Enterprise single sign-on is different than social media and business account single sign-on.
 Instead of being optional and in addition to the Zendesk account sign-in, enterprise single sign-on replaces all other sign-in options.
-After it's been enabled, your customers do not see or use your Help Center sign in page.
-Instead, they typically sign in to a corporate network and then access Zendesk options by simply clicking a link (to Zendesk Support, for example) and are automatically signed in.
-All user management and authentication happens outside of your Zendesk.

-Both your end-users and your agents can sign in to your Zendesk using enterprise single sign-on.
-You can configure it only for end-users, only for agents, or for both.
-You'll still be able to sign in to your Zendesk using the Zendesk sign-in page, bypassing single sign-on.
-As an admin you'll need to do this to configure some aspects of your Zendesk.
+Both your end users and your agents can sign in to your Zendesk using enterprise single sign-on.
+You can configure enterprise SSO only for end users, agents, or for both.

-By default, the only data that Zendesk stores for each user is their name and email address.
-These are necessary of course because your agents communicate with your end-users through Zendesk and the user's name and email address are needed since that communication is via email.
-It's also possible to sync more user data to Zendesk, for example the user's organization.
+By default, the only data that Zendesk stores for each user is their name and email address, but it's possible to sync more user data to Zendesk, like the user's organization.